G8 Education

-G8 Education is Australia’s largest for-profit early childhood and care (ECEC) provider.
-Its 440+ childcare centres are marketed under 21 brands such as Kindy Patch Kids, Jellybeans, Kinder Haven, First Grammar, Community Kids, Pelicans Learning for Life and Casa Bambini.
+G8 Education is Australia’s largest ASX-listed early childhood and care (ECEC) provider.
+Its 430+ childcare centres are marketed under 21 brands such as Kindy Patch Kids, Jellybeans, Kinder Haven, First Grammar, Community Kids, Pelicans Learning for Life and Casa Bambini.
+G8 Education’s head office is located in Gold Coast., Australia.
+Across Australia, G8 Education cares for around 50,000 children every week and employs almost 10,000 employees.

 History

-The corporation was founded in 2006 as Early Learning Services.
+G8 Education was founded in 2006 as Early Learning Services.
 In December 2007 it began selling shares on the Australian stock exchange, at a time when it owned 38 child care centres.
-In 2010 it merged with Payce Child Care Pty Ltd and the name was changed to G8 Education Ltd.
+In 2010, it merged with Payce Child Care Pty Ltd and the name was changed to G8 Education Ltd. By 2022 it had grown to 450 child care centres.

-By 2022 it had grown to 450 child care centres.
+In 2010, it began operating childcare centres in Singapore, but in October 2020 exited the country by selling its childcare centres to a Singapore company.

-In 2010 it began operating childcare centres in Singapore, but in October 2020 exited the country by selling its childcare centres to a Singapore company.
+In 2021 G8 Education established a specialist care division with the acquisition of specialist in-home care and NDIS provider Leor, a registered B Corp.
+The specialist care division offers early intervention and disability support, including individual learning programs integrated with recommendations of allied health professionals such as speech and occupational therapists.